What is Neil Diamond's Net Worth?

 Diamond spent the next period living on less than $3 per day in today's money.
 He spent most of his time writing songs – many of which would become future hits.

 By 1965, Neil Diamond was experiencing more success after writing songs for artists like The Monkees.
 Elvis Presley also started to cover Diamond's songs.
-In 1966, Diamond had signed with Bang Records, and he finally achieved mainstream success with hits like "Solitary Man," "Cherry, Cherry," and "Kentucky Woman."
+In 1966, Diamond signed with Bang Records, and he finally achieved mainstream success with hits like "Solitary Man," "Cherry, Cherry," and "Kentucky Woman."

 Feeling dissatisfied with Bang Records, Diamond moved to Uni Records and released his debut album, Velvet Gloves and Spit.
-Towards the end of the 60s, Diamond found his signature, mellow sound with hits like "Sweet Caroline" and "Holly Holy."
-He then spent much of the next period touring, often as a one-man-show.
+Towards the end of the '60s, Diamond found his signature, mellow sound with hits like "Sweet Caroline" and "Holly Holy."
+He then spent much of the next period touring, often as a one-man show.

 Success